-Happy 21st Birthday, Olivia Jordan!
+Happy 21st birthday, Olivia Jordan!

-Cloudy in the evening with scattered thunderstorms developing after midnight.
+Cloudy skies early followed by scattered showers and thunderstorms later during the night.
 Low 57F.
 Winds SSE at 10 to 20 mph.
 Chance of rain 40%.

 Your comment has been submitted.